pypa/virtualenv/docs/user_guide.rst

 tool what type of virtual environment you would like to create, think of it as: version, architecture, implementation.

-``virtualenv`` being a python application has always at least one such available, the one ``virtualenv`` itself is using it, and as such this is the default discovered element.
+``virtualenv`` being a python application has always at least one such available, the one ``virtualenv`` itself is using, and as such this is the default discovered element.
 This means that if you install ``virtualenv`` under python ``3.8``, virtualenv will by default create virtual environments that are also of version ``3.8``.

 Created python virtual environments are usually not self-contained.
-A complete python packaging is usually made up of thousand of files, so it's not efficient to install the entire python again into a new folder.
-Instead virtual environments are mere shells, that contain little within itself, and borrow most from the system python (this is what you installed, when you installed python itself).
+A complete python packaging is usually made up of thousands of files, so it's not efficient to install the entire python again into a new folder.
+Instead virtual environments are mere shells, that contain little within themselves, and borrow most from the system python (this is what you installed, when you installed python itself).
 This does mean that if you upgrade your system python your virtual environments *might* break, so watch out.
-The upside of this referring to the system python is that creating virtual environments can be fast.
+The upside of this, referring to the system python, is that creating virtual environments can be fast.

-Here we'll describe the builtin mechanism (note this can be extended though by plugins).
+Here we'll describe the built-in mechanism (note this can be extended though by plugins).
 The CLI flag :option:`p` or :option:`python` allows you to specify a python specifier for what type of virtual environment you would like, the format is either: